Consensus (computer science)

 A fundamental problem in distributed computing and multi-agent systems is to achieve overall system reliability in the presence of a number of faulty processes.
 This often requires coordinating processes to reach consensus, or agree on some data value that is needed during computation.
 Example applications of consensus include agreeing on what transactions to commit to a database in which order, state machine replication, and atomic broadcasts.
 Real-world applications often requiring consensus include cloud computing, clock synchronization, PageRank, opinion formation, smart power grids, state estimation, control of UAVs (and multiple robots/agents in general), load balancing, blockchain, and others.

 Problem description

-The consensus problem requires agreement among a number of processes (or agents) for a single data value.
-Some of the processes (agents) may fail or be unreliable in other ways, so consensus protocols must be fault tolerant or resilient.
-The processes must somehow put forth their candidate values, communicate with one another, and agree on a single consensus value.
+The consensus problem requires agreement among a number of processes (or agents) on a single data value.
+Some of the processes (agents) may fail or be unreliable in other ways, so consensus protocols must be fault-tolerant or resilient.
+The processes must put forth their candidate values, communicate with one another, and agree on a single consensus value.

-The consensus problem is a fundamental problem in control of multi-agent systems.
+The consensus problem is a fundamental problem in controlling multi-agent systems.
 One approach to generating consensus is for all processes (agents) to agree on a majority value.
-In this context, a majority requires at least one more than half of available votes (where each process is given a vote).
-However, one or more faulty processes may skew the resultant outcome such that consensus may not be reached or reached incorrectly.
+In this context, a majority requires at least one more than half of the available votes (where each process is given a vote).
+However, one or more faulty processes may skew the resultant outcome such that consensus may not be reached or may be reached incorrectly.